The-Wineskin-Project/WineskinServer/README.md

 __DirectX10 and later are not supported on macOS__\
 __DXVK & VKD3D are also no supported!__

-## Apple Silicon device support;
+## Apple Silicon support (Rosetta2);
 This will require access to one of these devices.\
 The only Engine(s) that will fully function to on these devices will be WineCX20.0.1 or greater.\
-This will also require macOS Big Sur 11.1 or greater and also Rosetta2 to be installed.
+This will require macOS Big Sur 11.1 or greater and Rosetta2 needs to be installed.\
+However ddraw and direct3d won't function currently so things like cnc-ddraw and DxWnd need to be used\
+to play older titles, but newer titles like Fallout New Vegas will function.

 ## macOS Catalina support;
 __WS11WineCX19.0.1-1__ & __WS11WineCX64Bit19.0.1-1__ include `wine32on64` meaning they function on macOS Catalina but as they have not been code-signed & notarized additional steps are required.